 Africa’s creative industries are custodians of the continent’s cultural heritage, and as Africa’s most-loved storyteller, MultiChoice has always put to use its burning desire to develop and invest in African talent through initiatives such as MTF.

 As part of our transformation, we are focused on redesigning our customer journey to augment the customer experience and ready MultiChoice Namibia for the future.
-Our intent is tactical and geared to enhance the way we engage with Namibians at every touchpoint of the customer journey.
+We are enhancing the way we engage with Namibians at every touchpoint of the customer journey.

-Competitively, we will position MultiChoice for the future, by providing integrated customer value propositions that personalises the customer experience to develop strong customer loyalty.
+We are positioning MultiChoice for the future by providing integrated customer value propositions that personalise the customer experience, to develop strong customer loyalty.

-- Lavinia Shikongo – Head: Customer Care & CX
+Lavinia Shikongo – Head of Customer Experience and Care